-Unlike fixed, monolithic simulations, all of Ternion’s simulations, whether they be off-the-shelf or custom, are developed based on the unique and powerful FLAMES simulation framework.
-Ternion’s simulations are much less expensive to develop and maintain, because the vast majority of the software in all of our simulations is the same.
-More importantly, the architecture of FLAMES allows Ternion’s simulations to be reconfigured quickly and inexpensively to support almost any modeling and simulation requirement imaginable, now and in the future.
+Unlike fixed, monolithic simulations, all FLAMES-based simulations make use of the unique and powerful FLAMES simulation framework architecture.
+This architecture makes simulations much less expensive to develop and maintain, because the vast majority of the software in every simulation is the same.
+Just as importantly, the architecture of FLAMES greatly simplifies the development of the custom software needed to support almost any modeling and simulation requirement imaginable, now and in the future.

 A True Framework Architecture

 “Application Independence” and “Stable and Robust Interfaces” are two aspects of the FLAMES architecture that make it a true framework architecture and that distinguish it from the architectures of most other simulations.

 The software of any simulation can be divided into two categories: modeling software and infrastructure software.
 Modeling software represents the state and behavior of things that exist in the real world, such as vehicles, sensors, weapons, humans, etc. Infrastructure software has no real-world equivalent and exists only because the application is a simulation.
 Infrastructure software creates and/or manages such things as time, memory, databases, execution control, inter-process communication, external interfaces, visualization, and graphical user interfaces.

 In most simulations, the infrastructure software and the modeling software are intertwined and inseparable.
 This is one of the main reasons why most simulations are so difficult and expensive to maintain and modify.
 Adding new modeling software often necessitates changes to the infrastructure software, and changes to the infrastructure software often ripple through the entire simulation and require changes to all the existing modeling software.